MIND | Meditation Practice

 Planted Life are continually exploring the correlation between mediation and breath to help with achievement all the while having you comfortable with the discomfort that personal challenges present.

-Amanda is currently studying the practice and structure teaching of meditation with Lifeflow.
-Over the coming months Amanda will be putting together a solid framework to give you the tools to adopt greater mindfulness into your daily lives and endurance goals.
+Amanda studies the practice and structure teaching of meditation with Lifeflow and incorporates the tools of these learnings into athletes training plans to help them adopt greater mindfulness in their daily lives and endurance goals.

-We welcome you to join us in daily meditation; both guided and unguided finding your peace and quiet of the mind whether you be sitting still or moving consciously.
+Join us in a daily meditation; both guided and unguided finding your peace and quiet of the mind whether you be sitting still or moving consciously.

 Recommended Meditation Apps